INFINITE-TECHNOLOGY/infinite-technology.github.io/_posts/2018-11-17-Groovy-Traits-static-and-instance-init-blocks.md

 title: Groovy Traits static and instance init blocks
 tags: java groovy traits
 category: java
+published: true
 ---
+---
+layout: post

-# Groovy Traits static and instance init blocks
+title: Groovy Traits static and instance init blocks
+---
 Welcome to Intinite Technology ∞ Blog and this is our first post!

 Today we will show a very small example of a new useful Groovy Traits feature: